foxcube3/AI1/README.md

     - Zeros out probabilities below threshold, then renormalizes.
 - Notes:
   - Token names must match entries in the vocab file used by the embedding layer.
-  - Unknown tokens map to the &lt;unk&gt; id; banning &lt;unk&gt; is allowed.
+  - Unknown tokens map to the <unk> id; banning <unk> is allowed.
-  - Renormalization occurs only if total remaining mass &gt; 0; otherwise the raw distribution is returned unchanged.
+  - Renormalization occurs only if total remaining mass > 0; otherwise the raw distribution is returned unchanged.

+<a id="development"></a>
+Development
+- Create and activate a virtual environment (recommended).
+- Install in editable mode:
+  - pip install -e .
+- Install optional dev tools:
+  - pip install ruff flake8 pytest build

+<a id="testing"></a>
+Testing
+- Run the unittest suite:
+  - python -m unittest discover tests -v
+- Or with pytest (if installed):
+  - python -m pytest -q

+<a id="linting"></a>
+Linting
+- Ruff (configured in pyproject.toml):
+  - ruff check .
+- Flake8:
+  - flake8 .

+<a id="building-and-publishing"></a>
+Building and publishing
+- Build wheels/sdist (requires python-build):
+  - python -m build
+- Publish to PyPI (requires twine and appropriate credentials):
+  - twine upload dist/*

 <a id="ci"></a>
 CI